nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 This plugin type allows it to add extra resources (JavaScript and CSS) to a Portal page based on some (optional) rules.
 This can be used to add polyfills or some analytics stuff without the need to change a theme.

-To register a new portal-page-enhancement plugin add this to _package.json_:
+To register a new portal-page-enhancement plugin, create a plugin definition (mashroom.\[json,ts,js,yaml\]) like this:

 ```json
 {